malchata/yall.js/README.md

 # yall.js (Yet Another Lazy Loader)
 ### (Y'all need to lazy load images)

-yall.js is a teeny lazy loader that weighs in at 1.51 KB uglified (and less when compressed).
-It depends on `classList` and supports the `<picture>` element and the `srcset` attribute.
+yall.js is a teeny lazy loader that weighs in at 1.33 KB uglified (and even less when compressed).
+It depends on `classList`, `querySelectorAll`, supports the `<picture>` element and `srcset`.
 To use it, grab the copy in the `dist` folder.
 To fork and develop, use the copy in the `src` folder and compile using gulp (or babel-cli).

 ## Usage Pattern